-Bilyana Lilly is an assistant policy analyst at RAND and a Ph.D. student at the Pardee RAND Graduate School.
+Bilyana Lilly is an assistant policy researcher at RAND and a Ph.D. student at the Pardee RAND Graduate School.
 Lilly's research interests include defense analysis, risk assessment, security cooperation, nuclear strategy, NATO, European and Eurasian affairs, modelling and simulation, U.S. foreign policy, and international development.

 Prior to joining Pardee RAND, Lilly was an associate at the Brookings Institution where she focused on U.S. security strategy, NATO's policy toward emerging powers and populism in Europe.
 She also worked at the Eurasia Foundation in Washington, D.C. where she designed project monitoring and evaluation frameworks, and assessed the effectiveness of development projects in Russia.
 She is the author of the book Russian Foreign Policy Toward Missile Defense: Actors, Motivations, and Influence, which contains information from talks that Lilly conducted with Russia's deputy defense minister and deputy minister of foreign affairs.